Remakes - Masterchef to Payne

 Original UK Series: Only two seasons (12 episodes total) and a Christmas special were produced of this parody of fly-on-the-wall docusoaps about a dysfunctional sales office run by the world's worst boss David Brent (writer and co-director Ricky Gervais).

-Comments: BBC America's most popular comedy and winner of two Golden Globes awards for Best Comedy (and the rising star power of Steve Carell) apparently count for something as the NBC series makes it to two seasons.
+Comments: BBC America's most popular comedy and winner of two Golden Globes awards for Best Comedy (and the rising star power of Steve Carell) apparently count for something as the NBC series has run enough episodes to make it to syndication.

 On The Rocks